tembo-io/compare-various-pg-cloud-vendors/tembo-cloudflare/readme.md

 DATABASE_PORT=5432
 DATABASE_USERNAME=postgres
 DATABASE_PASSWORD=supersecretpassword
+DATABASE_CERT="
+-----BEGIN CERTIFICATE-----
+...
+-----END CERTIFICATE-----
+"
 ```

 Take note of these variables, as they will also be used to configure the CloudFlare workers in the deployment environment as well.

+**The `DATABASE_CERT` variable is especially important, as SSL will not work properly without it.** Follow the [instructions](https://tembo.io/docs/product/cloud/security/sslmode) for downloading the CA cert.

 ## Installation and Deployment